qusers/Q/experiments/analytical-charge-validation/PILOT_PROTOCOL.md

 assessment.
 Q's existing minimizer freezes solvent and Q atoms, so it must not be represented as relaxing these generated waters.

-Before Stage B, extend the staged/native gates to verify the shared position restraint, realized restart dependencies and the actual launch/build provenance.
+The staged/native gates now verify the shared position restraint, and a [completed-window check](RESTRAINT_AND_COMPLETION.md) verifies the saved state accounting and final offset record.
+Before Stage B, implement realized restart dependencies and actual launch/build provenance; do not pass a timing report off as a production gate.
-The current strict campaign preflight deliberately rejects `[atom_restraints]`;
-do not bypass it or pass the timing report off as a production gate.
 Complete trajectory coverage, solvent geometry and runtime/temperature diagnostics too.

 ## Stage B: capped feasibility pilot (not submitted)